MooHoll/Asian_Psyllid_Methylation/Differential_methylation/Differential_methylation.md

 **Results:**
 We have a problem, 0% reads have aligned to the reference genome or the lambda genome, see [here](https://www.dropbox.com/sh/nnbg3ff8mqrde29/AAAzwR98UImg7NNKR_Qz9wgOa?dl=0).

 Xiudao has sent the methods used by Novogene and it all looks standard.
-They suggest aligning with the dovetail option (although the library does not appear to be PBAT), will try this to see what happens.
+Novogene suggested aligning using the --dovetail argument and this has done nothing, I have also tried a different lambda genome, also still nothing.

+*I am now running the alignment in single ended mode as there may be a problem with the paired-end nature of the data, see [here](https://github.com/FelixKrueger/Bismark/blob/master/Docs/FAQ.md#mapping-strategies-for-paired-end-data)*